qtile/qtile/docs/manual/config/screens.rst

 ::

-    from libqtile.config import Screen
+    from liblavinder.config import Screen
-    from libqtile import bar, widget
+    from liblavinder import bar, widget

     # screens look like this
     #     600         300